spoddutur/spark-notes/reb2.md

 #### Essentially, as every new batch of input comes in, this helper function is transforming it using latest refData.

 ## Conclusion:
+Some key takeouts of part1 and part2 solutions which are primarily spark-native (i.e., not using any external service):
 -  Broadcast object is not Serializable and needs to be final.
 So, stop thinking about or searching for a solution to update it.
-- So, Instead of thinking about updating a broadcasted refData, think of collecting changes to the reference data at one place i.e., at driver node and compute it in a distributed fashion.
+- So, **instead of thinking about updating a broadcasted refData, think of collecting changes to the reference data at one place i.e., at driver node and compute it in a distributed fashion.**
 - If the requirement is to use the changing refData with your inputStream, then we now know how to handle this case bearing stale data for a maximum duration of one batch-interval.
 We've seen how the latest refData changes will be pulled once per every new batch of input points flowing into the system..
 - Hopefully, this blog gave you a good insight into dealing with changing datapoints in your spark streaming pipeline.